hkjpotato/frontend101/design pattern/observer pattern/README.md

 ```
 However, the global middleware has some defaults as well.
 The relationship between observer and subject is hided behind the scene, and thus, we might lose the control over data flow when the system becomes big, and maintenance can be difficult.

-I believe this has sth to do with the traditional MVC model and the newly occurred model.
+I believe this has sth to do with the traditional MVC model and the newly occurred flux model.
 However, at this moment, I am not quite sure about it.
 Is the flux model more like a global event system?
 Let's see...
+(I will update it when I complete the MVC and Flux framework parts).

 Another consideration here is: what if the event is triggered before an observer listens to that subject?
 This is possible in real world application.
 For example, say we need to load the user information to render an naviagtion bar (such as the avatar) of the page.
 We use ajax to fetch the user's information when the user login.
 When the ajax call successes, an event will be triggerred so that the navigation bar, which listens to this ajax call, can start render itself.
 However, there is a chance that when the ajax call successes and triggers the event, the code of the navigation bar hasn't be loaded completely, and it hasn't listened to the subject(ajax call).